-Such security contracts represent transactions in which the performance obligation is satisfied over a certain period, and the Company recognizes revenue in line with the fulfilment of the contract.

-Equipment installation work fees received in a lump sum at the start of services for centralized systems and other points in time are allocated on a straight-line basis over the same period as the period in which the service is provided and revenue is recognized in the amount corresponding to the current fiscal year, if the customer is thought to receive the benefits as the performance obligations in the security contract is satisfied.
+As such security contracts represent contracts in which services are continuously provided over the contract period, based on the contract with the customer, and it has been determined that the performance obligations are satisfied over a certain period, the Company recognizes revenue through allocation on a straight line over the period stipulated by the contract in which the service is provided.
+Equipment installation work fees received in a lump sum at the start of services for centralized systems and other points in time are allocated on a straight-line basis over the same period as the period in which the service is provided and revenue is recognized in the amount corresponding to the current fiscal year, if the customer is thought to receive the benefits as the performance obligations in the security contract are satisfied.